gauravtiwari/webpacker-example-app/README.md

 (try `chmod 777 ./bin/server` incase it doesn't work)

-# Installing new node modules
+# Installing and using new node modules

 ```bash
   # Using Yarn